girishji/girishji.github.io/docs/_posts/2022-08-17-kicad-python-footprints-curved-tracks-edge-cuts.markdown

 ## Introduction

-If you find yourself in a situation where you are placing component footprints in multiple locations on PCB using [KiCad][kicad-org], or routing a pattern of tracks repeatedly (like in a keyboard) you'll save time by automating through a Python script.
+If you find yourself in a situation where you are placing component footprints at multiple locations on PCB using [KiCad][kicad-org], or routing a pattern of tracks repeatedly (like in a keyboard) you'll save time by automating through a Python script.
 [KiCad 6][kicad-org] has decent support for scripting but [documentation][kicad-doc] can be hard to grok.
 Reading their code is often the only recourse.
-I'll cover the basics of placing footprints and routing tracks with basic code examples.
+I'll cover the basics of placing footprints and routing tracks with code examples.

 ### How to Run Python Script

-Copy (or symlink) the python script to KiCad plugins directory, which (on a Mac) is located in `~/Documents/KiCad/6.0/scripting/plugins`.
+Copy (or symlink) your python script to KiCad plugins directory, which (on a Mac) is located in `~/Documents/KiCad/6.0/scripting/plugins`.
 You can find out where KiCad looks for plugins and scripts by running `import pcbnew; print(pcbnew.PLUGIN_DIRECTORIES_SEARCH)` from Python Console in PCB Editor window (icon is at the right hand top corner).

 In the console window simply import the python module using `import filename` (if your python script is named filename.py).
-This will work the first time, but Python interpreter will not import the same module twice.
+This will execute the script.
+It works the first time, but Python interpreter will not import the same module twice.
+There is a solution.
 You reload the module again using `import importlib` followed by `importlib.reload(filename)`.

 There is an alternate approach of using plugins, but above method is simpler;
-your print output appears in the console window instead of having it redirected a file.
+your print output appears in the console window instead of having it redirected to a file.

 ### KiCad Coordinate System